nystrom/rivo/docs/design.md

 ## Function definitions

-Functions are declared with the `fun` keyword, followed by zero or more _a in parentheses.
+Functions are declared with the `fun` keyword, followed by zero or more _parameter attributes_ in parentheses.
 After the parameters is an optional guard `where e`, where `e` is a formula.
-After an `=`, there is the function body.
-The function body may be omitted, meaning the function is _abstract_.
+After an `=`, there is the function _return attribute_.
+The return attribute may be omitted, meaning the function is _abstract_.
 After the body is another optional `where` clause.

-Parameters may specify a _mode_, either `!` (output) or `?` (input).
+Attributes may specify a _mode_, either `!` (output) or `?` (input).
-If no modes are specified, the parameters are
+If no modes are specified, the parameters are all `?` mode and the return attribute is `!` mode.
+If a mode is specified for any attribute, it must be specified for all.

+Output attributes are
 Functions can be overloaded.